irdutfie/irdutfie.github.io/content/index.md

 Hi I'm Ian.

-WHere are some things about me:
+Some things about me:
-- I love a challenge and like working on big complex problems that involve people, technology and even politics.
+-